|

 Jeremiah 32:39-40

-The council of the holy ones fears God in heaven:
+The Psalmist tells us that even the council of the holy ones fear God.

 For who in the skies above can compare with the Lord?
 Who is like the Lord among the heavenly beings?
 In the council of the holy ones God is greatly feared; he is more awesome than all who surround him.
 Who is like you, Lord God Almighty?
 You, Lord, are mighty, and your faithfulness surrounds you.